bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 The return value ``form`` is an instance of the class :class:`shgpy.core.data_handler.FormContainer`; we won't go into the details now, but there are various convenience routines native to this class which can be used to inspect and manipulate these expressions.
 Most of these are documented in the API documentation.

 The next step in our fitting routine is to compute the Fourier transforms of these four expressions.
 In previous iterations of ``shgpy``, this was a bit of an arduous process, requiring one to perform a set of precomputations (there is a bug in ``sympy`` that makes it impossible to compute them on the fly).
-However, as of ``v0.8.0``, a new workaroud was developed in which all of the precomutation could be shipped in the package download.
+However, as of ``v0.8.0``, a new workaroud was developed in which all of the precomputation could be shipped in the package download.
 Thus computing the Fourier transform of ``form`` now requires only a single line:

 >>> fform = shgpy.form_to_fform(form)

 The return value here, ``fform``, is an instance of the :class:`shgpy.core.data_handler.fFormContainer` class.
-Like the ``shgpy.core.data_handler.FormContainer`` class, this class contains a number of helper routines which can be used to inspect and manipulate the Fourier expressions contained in ``fform``.
+Like the :class:`shgpy.core.data_handler.FormContainer` class, this class contains a number of helper routines which can be used to inspect and manipulate the Fourier expressions contained in ``fform``.
 For our purposes, it is sufficient to know that ``fform`` simply contains the Fourier transforms of the expressions contained in ``form``, and that these Fourier transforms are exactly the inputs we need to go into the fitting procedure I will describe below.

 By the way, for simple tensors running ``shgpy.fform_to_form`` should take around a second or two and can thus be reliably executed at runtime.
 However, if you want to cache the result, you can use the helper routines ``shgpy.save_fform`` and ``shgpy.load_fform``, e.g.:

->>> shgpy.save_fform('T_d-None-None(110)-particularized.p')
+>>> shgpy.save_fform(fform, 'T_d-None-None(110)-particularized.p')

 Fourier formula generation (the hard way)
 -----------------------------------------